projectara/greybus-spec/source/bridged_phy.rst

 The Greybus PWM Polarity request supplies the target instance number and polarity (normal or inverted).
-The polarity may not be configured when a PWM instance is enabled and will respond with a busy failure.
+The polarity may not be configured when a PWM instance is enabled.

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description